Marine Mammal Observer Association (MMOA) Constitution

 8.0 OFFICE BEARERS

 8.1 The office bearers of the Executive Committee shall be Chairman, Vice Chairman, Secretary and Treasurer.
 They shall be appointed at the AGM and shall hold office for two years, but shall be eligible for re-election.
-There shall be no upper limit on the number of consecutive years in which an office-bearer may be appointed to serve in the same post.
+There shall be no upper limit on the number of consecutive years in which an office-bearer may be appointed to serve in the same as post.
 It shall be the responsibility of the office-bearers to ensure that proper minutes of the meetings are kept and appropriate financial control exercised.

 9.0 EXECUTIVE COMMITTEE MEETINGS